Operationalizing Counterfactual Metrics: Incentives, Ranking, and Information Asymmetry: Information Asymmetry

 \section{Information Asymmetry}

-So far, the incentive alignment and ranking properties have crucially relied on the assumption that both the principal and agent operate with the same covariate information $X$.
+So far, the incentive alignment and ranking properties have relied on the assumption that both principal and agent operate with the same covariate information $X$.
 In practice, \citet{dranove2003more} remark that ``providers may be able to improve their ranking by selecting patients on the basis of characteristics that are unobservable to the analysts but predictive of good outcomes.''
-In this setting, we bound how much the regret suffers based on the effect of the agent's private information.
+Under such information asymmetry, we show that even the optimistic assumption of an unbiased estimator $\hat{\mu}_0(x)$ is not enough to guarantee zero regret.
+We both upper and lower bound regret in terms of the additional \textit{heterogeneity} observed by the agent.

 Suppose the agent observes additional covariates $U_i \in \mathcal{U}$, and selects a treatment rule $\pi: \mathcal{X}, \mathcal{U} \to [0,1]$.
 Suppose the principal still observes only $\{X_i, T_i^{\pi}, Y_i\}_{i=1}^n$, and chooses a reward function $w(\mathbf{X}, \mathbf{T}^{\pi}, \mathbf{Y})$ that does not depend on $U_i$.
 Let $\mu_t(X,U) = E[Y_i(t) | X,U]$ and $\tau(X,U) = E[Y_i(1) - Y_i(0) | X, U]$.
 The utility and regret are still defined as in Section \ref{sec:model}.